Assassination of Narayan Rao

 The Assassination of Narayan Rao occurred on 30 August 1773, when the 18 year old Peshwa of the Maratha Confederacy Narayan Rao, was assassinated.
 This plot was carried out During the Ganesh Chaturthi Festival that took place from 21 to 31 August.
 This was plotted by his uncle Raghunath Rao and his wife Anandibai.
 They used members of the Kalbelia tribe as assassins.
 Raghunath Rao was the next in line for the throne, at the time of Narayan Rao's death.
 Narayan Rao and his servant Chapaji Tilekar were both killed.
-A total of eleven people had been killed in the palace, seven of them were priests/ministers, two servants, two maids.
+A total of eleven people had been killed in the palace, seven of them were Brahmins, two servants, two maids.
 One cow was also killed.

 Background

 Reign of Narayan Rao

 Narayanrao Bhat was born 10 August 1755.
 He was the third and youngest son of Peshwa Balaji Baji Rao (also known as Nana Saheb) and his wife Gopikabai.
 He received a conventional education in reading, writing, and arithmetic and possessed a functional understanding of Sanskrit scriptures.
 He was married to Gangabai Sathe on 18 April 1763 before his eighth birthday.
 He was very close to Parvatibai, the widow of Sadashivrao, who took him under her care to lessen her sorrows after her husband's death.
 His eldest brother Vishwasrao, heir to the title of the Peshwa, died in the Battle of Panipat in 1761 along with Sadashivrao.
 His father died a few months later and his elder brother Madhavrao took over as Peshwa.

 Before his death, Peshwa Madhavrao conducted a court session in which the issue of ascension was discussed at length and at the end of which, in the presence of the family deity, he nominated his younger brother Narayanrao as the next Peshwa.
 He counselled Naraynrao to conduct his administration by the advice of Sakharam Bapu and Nana Padnavis.
 Raghunathrao, the uncle of both Madhavrao and Narayanrao, didn't have the courage to openly oppose the nomination of Narayanrao in front of the dying Peshwa and so he apparently acquiesced to the arrangement.
 The Peshwa had also ordered in writing that Raghunathrao was to continue his confinement so as to prevent him from engaging in mischief.
 Raghunathrao attempted an escape shortly before the Peshwa's death but was immediately caught and put back into confinement.